top of page

 • The CBRCanada launched two new programs: 1) the CBR National Mapping initiative to map all community-based research leaders across Canada and 2) monthly webinar series

-• CBRCanada appointed 4 new board members: Michele Peterson-Badali at the University of Toronto, Catherine Graham at the National Association of Friendship Centres, Ken Carter at Memorial University, and Stephen Dooley at Simon Fraser University
+• CBRCanada Board of Directors appointed 4 new board members: Michele Peterson-Badali at the University of Toronto, Catherine Graham at the National Association of Friendship Centres, Ken Carter at Memorial University, and Stephen Dooley at Simon Fraser University

 • The first Community-Based Research Excellence Tool (CBRET) workshop launched in Spring 2018 in Waterloo, Ontario.
 The second CBRET workshop took place in Fall 2019 in Hamilton, Ontario.
-The workshop report is here.
+The workshops engaged over 80 researchers and were facilitated by Joanna Ochocka and Rich Janzen.

 • In the fall, CBRCanada changed its governance structure from one Board Chair to two.
-Joanna Ochocka and Martin Taylor are the Co-Chairs.
+Joanna Ochocka and Martin Taylor are the Co-Chairs of the Board of Directors.

 • Several CBRCanada Members attended Engage 2018, hosted by the National Coordinating Centre for Public Engagement (NCCPE) in Scotland.